-Today we will be covering an alternative method for finishing the Suki Kimono front band.
-The Suki was designed with a classic kimono front that is a nice detail, particularly if you are using contrasting fabrics for the bands.
+Today we will be covering an alternative method for finishing the Suki Robe front band.
+The Suki was designed with a classic front that is a nice detail, particularly if you are using contrasting fabrics for the bands.
 I really love this detail, but it can be a bit finicky to sew.
 There are several reasons why you may want to change the front band:

 - You are a beginner sewist and are not comfortable with the instructions for the corner seam.